 These problems can occur for a number of reasons, but they are primarily linked to the lack of oxygen that reaches the bloodstream as a result of the obstruction the condition causes.
 Aside from the conditions listed above, sleep apnea can also lead to a decrease in mental focus, as well as an increase in fatigue and drowsiness due to constant interruptions in the body’s natural sleep cycles.
 One or many of these symptoms can occur in those who have sleep apnea without their even being aware of the problem, but this doesn’t mean the condition isn’t dangerous to their health.
 Once the condition is confirmed, it is important to seek treatment right away.

 Sleep apnea is a condition which can affect people who are overweight, have high blood pressure, possess deformities in the nose or throat, or who have a neck wider than 16 inches.
 Some sleep apnea sufferers can also inherit the condition genetically.

-A sleep test will be required for any patient who suffers from sleep apnea, so that our team can assess what type of sleep apnea you may suffer from, and what the best solution will be.
+A sleep test will be required for any patient who suffers from sleep apnea, so that our team can assess what type of sleep apnea you may suffer from and what the best solution will be.
 While some doctors may use the “Pulse-Ox” test to assess your health, LuxeSmile uses a much more involved and accurate testing procedure to determine whether or not you are suffering from OSA.
-Proper diagnosis and treatment could be key in both stopping the current effects that OSA is having on your life, and preventing serious medical concerns like a stroke or a heart attack from occurring in your future as a result of your condition.
+Proper diagnosis and treatment could be key in both stopping the current effects that OSA is having on your life and preventing serious medical concerns like a stroke or a heart attack from occurring in your future as a result of your condition.

-We work with both new OSA patients and those who suffer with long term OSA, and provide the right options for treatment to make sure that you’re getting the highest quality of sleep that you can.
+We work with both new OSA patients and those who suffer with long term OSA, and we provide the right options for treatment to make sure that you’re getting the highest quality of sleep that you can.
 At LuxeSmile, our mission is to make sure your nights are quiet, relaxing, and most importantly, safe.